 Synopsis: Adult Gymnastics Training Camp

-Click here if you want more information on our 2016 summer camp!
+Click here if you want more information on future camps!

 by Gina Paulhus

 July 17-19 the first ever all-adult gymnastics training camp took place in Portsmouth, NH.
 The camp was born out of the idea that it would nice for adult gymnasts to have a judgement free zone to learn drills and technique while also having the opportunity to socialize outside of the gym.
 Plus, it's a great excuse to take a trip to Seacoast NH in the summer!

 As a competitive adult gymnast, I had always thought about how fun it would be to go to an adult gymnastics camp, but I wasn’t aware of an all-adult camp, and I had heard of adult ‘weeks’ at some camps, but a week was a bit much for me.
 So upon the encouragement of some members of our adult gymnastics facebook group Just Like Fine Wine...Adult Gymnastics!